sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     | PCIE_RESET_CAUSE_SWITCH_INITIATED |	SW | Switch Software resets DPU PCIe link due to PCIe failure |

 2. Though the get_oper_status(self) can get the operational status of the DPU Moudules, the current implementation only has limited capabilites.
-    * Can only state MODULE_STATUS_FAULT and can't show exactly where in the state progrression the DPU failed
-    * This is critical in fault isolation, DPU switch over decision, resilliency and recovery
+    * Can only state MODULE_STATUS_FAULT and can't show exactly where in the state progrression the DPU failed.
+This is critical in fault isolation, DPU switch over decision, resilliency and recovery
     * Though this is platform implementation specific, in a multi vendor use case, there has to be a consistant way of storing and acessing the information.
-    * Store the state progression (Powered, PCIe-Link-Status, Host-DPU Eth-Link-Status, Firmware-Boot_status, OS-Boot-Status, CcontrolPlane-State, DataPlane-Status) on the host ChassisStateDB as shown below
+    * Store the state progression (Powered, PCIe-Link-Status, Host-DPU Eth-Link-Status, Firmware-Boot_status, OS-Boot-Status, CcontrolPlane-State, DataPlane-Status) on the host ChassisStateDB.
-    * get_oper_state_detail(self) will retrun an object with the ChassisStateDB data
+    * get_state_info(self) will retrun an object with the ChassisStateDB data
     * Potential consumer: Switch CLIs, Utils (install/repair images), HA, LB, Life Cycle Manager
     * Use cases: Debuggability, error recovery (reset, power cycle) and fault management, consolidated view of Switch and DPU state